Excel Accessibility Guide

 An Excel data set that would be presented as a CSV has to have the following characteristics:

 A single row of headings in the first row.

 The data set contains no formulas.

 It is possible to create your own accessible template from scratch in Excel 2010 and later.
 You can also edit and modify the existing prepackaged templates to ensure that they are accessible.
 Remember to save your new or modified template with a name easily recognizable.

 Create a new document by going to File > New > Blank Workbook

 Go to menu item: File > Save As

 In the File name box, type a name for the template.
 Using a descriptive file name (e.g., “Accessible Inventory Template”) will increase the prominence of the accessibility status.
 Also, filling in the text box labeled Tags with the term “accessibility” will improve its searchability as an accessible file.

 In the Save as type list, select Excel Template

-After you saving the template, you should double check the accessibility of the document by using the “Accessibility Checker” for PC (not available for MAC) to review your document against a set of possible issues that users with disabilities may experience.
+After saving the template, you should double-check the accessibility of the document by using the “Accessibility Checker ” to review your document against a set of possible issues that users with disabilities may experience.